 In a press release from 2014, the captain of the PSV now known as Hermit Power (then known as Blue Power) reported here that when Blue Power reported the fuel consumption for a North Sea transit mission to their charterer, the reply was that the numbers must be wrong.
 The consumption was simply too low:

 “Our charterer reported back to us that it’s not possible to be that fuel efficient, compared to similar ships,” says Edvard Dahlén, captain on this transit.
 “We made eight knots and consumed less than 200 litres per hour, which is extremely little.
 This vessel is set up with two different engine sizes.
 On this occasion, only the smallest engine was in use.
 This was a rare opportunity in which we were allowed to keep the speed down to eight knots, and we decided to test how little fuel she is able to use in transit.”

-Two hundred litres an hour is less than three cubic metres per day.
+Two hundred litres an hour is less than five cubic metres per day.
 Undoubtedly, the sea was flat calm and the new vessel was probably empty of cargo, but a 20 per cent saving on such low consumption doesn’t justify a battery retro-fit from a commercial point of view.

 LNG as a dead end in offshore?

 The fact that both Harvey Gulf and Island Offshore are converting their LNG-powered offshore vessels to battery power reminds us that LNG in offshore has become something of a niche, especially now MGO prices are so low.
 The higher capex is not sufficiently offset by the lower cost of LNG compared to marine diesel.